 A company cannot completely avoid business risk, so this risk is inherent.
 Since a company can avoid financial risk, it remains so long as the company has debt on its balance sheet.

-The business risk may increase due to changes in market conditions, demand, customer requirements, government rules, and regulations, etc. Financial risk, on the other hand, arises due to changes in financial assets, currency exchange rates, interest rate changes, and more.
+The business risk may increase due to changes in market conditions, demand, customer requirements, government rules and regulations, etc. On the other hand, financial risk arises due to changes in financial assets, currency exchange rates, interest rate changes, and more.

-Business risk refers to operating expenses such as wages, production costs, rent, electricity, and more.
-Financial risk refers to loan interest, principal repayment, and more.
+Business risk refers to operating expenses such as wages, production costs, rent, electricity, etc. Financial risk refers to loan interest, principal repayment, and more.

 How to Evaluate?

-One can evaluate business risk by taking into account the company’s earnings before taxes or EBIT.
+One can evaluate business risk by considering the company’s earnings before taxes or EBIT.
 We can use the debt-to-asset ratio, the interest coverage ratio, the debt service coverage ratio, or the debt-to-equity ratio to evaluate financial risk.

 Include Other Risks